awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [AZDialogViewController ★527](https://github.com/Minitour/AZDialogViewController) - A highly customizable alert dialog controller that mimics Snapchat's alert dialog. :large_orange_diamond:
 * [MIBlurPopup ★362](https://github.com/MarioIannotta/MIBlurPopup) - MIBlurPopup let you create amazing popups with a blurred background.
 * [LNPopupController ★2002](https://github.com/LeoNatan/LNPopupController) - a framework for presenting view controllers as popups of other view controllers, much like the Apple Music and Podcasts apps.
+* [PopupWindow ★73](https://github.com/shin8484/PopupWindow) - PopupWindow is a simple Popup using another UIWindow in Swift. :large_orange_diamond:

 #### ProgressView
 * [ProgressMeter ★57](https://github.com/khawajafarooq/ProgressMeter) - Display the progress on a meter with customized annotations for iOS developed in Swift :large_orange_diamond: